genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

               "``resources``" (or "``_resources``")

               * For more information about components check the :ref:`genro_components_index` documentation page
-              * For more information about their location in a Genro :ref:`genro_structure_mainproject`, please check the :ref:`genro_webpage_resources` documentation page.
+              * For more information about their location in a Genro :ref:`genro_project`, please check the :ref:`genro_webpage_resources` documentation page.

     .. _webpages_css_requires: